-PROCESS MAIN PRODUCT AND CO-PRODUCTS ALLOCATION INSTRUCTION Core: Preparation, all steps of preparation between live fish and consumption Main Product: fish, caviar, caviar substitutes Co-products: by-products not intended for human consumption (e.g.: ingredients for pet food or feed for other food producing animals) Economic allocation based on market prices of the different fractions.
+PROCESS MAIN PRODUCT AND CO-PRODUCTS ALLOCATION INSTRUCTION Core: Preparation, all steps of preparation between live fish and consumption Main product: Live fish; Fish, fish fillets and fish meat (including minced): fresh, chilled or frozen; Fish, fish fillet and fish meat, smoked or salted: fresh, chilled or frozen.
+Co-products: liver, and other by-products not intended for human consumption (e.g.: head and gutted used like ingredients for pet food or feed for other food producing animals) Economic allocation based on market prices of the different fractions.
 If data are not available, impacts shall be fully allocated to the main product.